totten/civicrm-buildkit/nix/share/desktop-xfce4/README.md

 ## Buildkit Updates

 1. This VM includes buildkit, a collection of portable CLI tools.
-You may update these every few weeks.
+You may wish to update these every few weeks.
 Here's how:
    * Open the "bknix-dfl" terminal
    * Download updates:
       ```
       git pull
       civi-download-tools
       ```
 2. This VM also includes servers (Apache, PHP, MySQL, etc).
-You may update these every few months.
+You may wish to update these every few months.
 Here's how:
    * If you previously launched the servers (`loco run`), then destroy them.
       * Stop the active processes (`Ctrl-C`)
       * Delete any runtime data (`loco clean`)